Want to know what is transcription jobs from home nowadays? We are here to help.

-Even though it’s one of the most popular jobs on the Internet, being a transcriptionist is neither easy nor simple.
+Even though it’s one of the most popular jobs on the Internet, the general transcriptionist job description is neither easy nor simple.
 It requires a lot of patience, precision, and attention to detail which is mostly acquired over time.

-The role of a transcriptionist is to manually convert audio to text from recordings – interviews, court hearings, medical reports, etc. For this job to pay off, a person has to reduce their errors to a minimum, since the customers often demand a certain accuracy standard.
+The transcriptionist jobs are described as a process of manually convert mp3 to text online from recordings – interviews, court hearings, medical reports, etc. For this job to pay off, a person has to reduce their errors to a minimum, since the customers often demand a certain accuracy standard.

 Not all audio transcription jobs pay the same.
 For example, legal and medical transcription figures range from $3-5 depending on the company.
 Medical usually requires a person to acquire a special certificate before becoming eligible for the job, which is often not the case for legal transcription.
 Still, they’re more than worth it in the long run.